hapax/hapax.github.io/assets/visual-qft.md

 ##### 2.2.
 Going loopy <a id="sec-2-2" name="sec-2-2"></a>

-There a couple of loose ends here, quite literally, with the first and last point on the chain unattached.
+There a couple of loose ends here---quite literally!
-If we connect these, we turn the chain into a closed loop.
+The first and last point on the chain are unattached, but if we connect them, we turn the chain into a closed loop.
-There is no law against this, but it does make the correspondence between points and arguments $k \in I$ ambiguous, unless we specify a direction to go around the loop.
+There is no law against this, but it does make the correspondence between points and arguments ambiguous, unless we specify a direction to go around the loop.
-We can also add some arrows to make the direction clear:
+We can do this by making edges directed:

 <figure>
     <div style="text-align:center"><img src